-This paper reviewed the evidence on the effect of ASEAN's rules of origin (RoO) on preferential trade.
-While the first-best approach to measure the effect of RoOs would be to use preference utilization rates as the dependent variable, in the absence of utilization-rate data, we based our identification strategy on the variation in trade flows across country pairs, controlling for product and country heterogeneity with product, exporter and importer fixed effects in a disaggregated (HS6) cross-section gravity framework.
+This chapter reviews the evidence on the effects of ASEAN's ROO on preferential trade.
+While the first-best approach to measure the effect of ROO would be to use the trade value that uses preferred tariff rates as the dependent variable, in the absence of utilisation-rate data, we based our identification strategy on the variation in trade flows across country pairs, controlling for product and country heterogeneity with product, exporter, and importer fixed effects in a disaggregated (HS6) cross-section gravity framework.

-Prima facie, ASEAN's RoOs have a relatively simple and transparent structure, with a large chunk of trade flows subject to a 40 percent regional value content or a change of tariff classification.
-In many cases, the importers can choose which rule they claim, which makes the system less penalizing.
+Prima facie, ASEAN's ROO have a relatively simple and transparent structure, with a large chunk of trade flows subject to a 40 percent regional value content or a change of tariff classification.
+In many cases, the importers can choose which rule they claim, which makes the system less penalising.
+That is, ASEAN's ROO 'deny preferences' by an amount roughly comparable to one fourth of the tariff-preference margins.

-However, the econometric analysis of trade flows uncovers evidence of moderately restrictive effects, with an average tariff equivalent, across all measures and products, of 3.40 percent (2.09 percent using trade-weighting).
-That is, ASEAN's RoOs "deny preferences" by an amount roughly comparable to one fourth of the tariffpreference margins.
 Although moderate, this may contribute to low take-up rates that have been observed on the basis of fragmentary evidence.